Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ### **Why**

-Some people use mobiles with screens as small as `320px` wide
+Some people use devices with screens as small as `320px` wide

 ### **Who**